 During the block of time after your whole group lesson, you will want to take some of the time to confer with your students about their reading and hold book talks.
 In my opinion, this is a very rewarding part of the day to both teacher and students.
 This time gives the teacher the opportunity to get to know his/her students as readers and to hold them accountable for independent reading which has been proven to be the best predictors of reading success.

-The Role of Assessment in a Workshop Model
+The Role of Assessment in readers workshop

 Each day, we as teachers need to take anecdotal notes and evidence of our students’ learning.
 The assessment piece is very important because it gives us the next step.
 As we’re working with our students in small groups, one-on-one, and observing them in our workstations, we are collecting data which helps us know our students’ strengths and weaknesses.
 Keeping evidence also helps us show parents and administrators how our students are doing and where extra support or enrichment is needed.
 Finally, having students respond to their reading emphasizes the reading-writing connection.